 The purpose of framing professionals in this way is therefore not to privilege their relationships with unaccompanied young people above other relationships, but to unearth the possibilities for practice in this area.
 Navigating the terrain of social care, immigration and education institutions with young people emerged as vitally important, regardless of the type of relationship between the young people and professionals.
-Viewing professionals as social navigators also brought into view the complex power dynamics of relationships.
+Viewing professionals as social navigators also brought into view the interplay of agency and control.
 The findings presented here move beyond an understanding of professionals as either controlling or enabling, to consider the fluid and negotiated nature of power dynamics throughout the journeys of young people.
+The practice of professionals can either reproduce existing relations of power created through oppressive immigration systems or transform them by understanding their own relative (though still limited) positions of power as a conduit for the agency of unaccompanied young people.

 Emotional attachments to professionals could be imbued with intricate power relations that shifted over time, and in response to the volatile terrain of social relations mediated by immigration controls and local policies, and as young people attempted to forge their own individual pathways that were sometimes at odds with the hopes and aspirations that professionals had for them.
 This draws our attention back to the environment in which such relationships operate; the terrain which is to be navigated.
+Whilst viewing practice as social navigation has clear benefits which have been outlined here, it remains vital not to obscure the often overwhelming and insurmountable power of the immigration system which creates unique and significant vulnerabilities for unaccompanied for young people.
+As Denov and Bryan (2012) have argued, the concept of social navigation helps to chart how child migrants move through systems of power which they can never entirely overcome.

 Importantly, social care professionals are also plotting their way through difficult and uncertain social landscapes within their work with the young people.
 They too are seeking to negotiate the interplay of their own agency as professionals and the constraining social forces in which their practice operates, particularly in terms of the complex and often shifting immigration regime.
 The use of the term ‘co-navigators’ has particular salience when this is considered.
 It is not intended to convey any sense of equal power relations between the young person and professional; but to emphasise the mutual ground that is traversed when journeys; short or long, successful or abandoned; are taken together.

 References

-Antonucci, T., Fiori, K., Birditt, K. & Jackey, L. (2010).
-‘Convoys of social relations: Integrating life-span and life-course perspectives’, in Lerner, R.M., Overton, W.F.,
+Antonucci, T., Fiori, K., Birditt, K. and Jackey, L. (201Fet0) ‘Convoys of social relations: Integrating life-span and life-course perspectives’, in Lerner, R.M. and Overton, W.F. (eds), The Handbook of Life-Span Development, New Jersey: John Wiley and Sons.

-Beazley, H. (2015).
-‘Multiple identities, multiple realities: children who migrate independently for work in Southeast Asia’, Children's Geographies 13(3): 296–309.
+Beazley, H. (2015) ‘Multiple identities, multiple realities: children who migrate independently for work in Southeast Asia’, Children's Geographies, 13(3), pp.296–309.

-Burkitt, I. (2016).
-‘Relational Agency’, Journal of European Social Theory 19(3): 322–339.
+Burkitt, I. (2016) ‘Relational Agency’, Journal of European Social Theory, 19(3), pp.322–339.

-Cemlyn, S.J. & Nye, M. (2012).
-‘Asylum Seeker Young People: Social Work value conflicts in negotiating age assessments in the UK’, International Social Work 55(5): 675–689.
+Cemlyn, S.J. and Nye, M. (2012) ‘Asylum Seeker Young People: Social Work value conflicts in negotiating age assessments in the UK’, International Social Work, 55(5), pp.675–689.

-Chase, E. (2010).
-‘Agency and silence: Young People Seeking Asylum Alone in the UK’, British Journal of Social Work 40(7): 2050–2068.
+Chase, E. (2010) ‘Agency and silence: Young People Seeking Asylum Alone in the UK’, British Journal of Social Work, 40(7), pp.2050–2068.

-Chase, E. & Allsopp, J. (2013).
-‘Future citizens of the world’?
-The contested futures of independent young migrants in Europe.
-Oxford: Refugee Studies Centre.
+Chase, E. and Allsopp, J. (2013) ‘Future citizens of the world’?
+The contested futures of independent young migrants in Europe’, Oxford: Refugee Studies Centre.

-Crawley, H. (2009).
-‘Between a rock and a hard place: Negotiating age and identity in the UK asylum system’, in Thomas, N. (ed.).
-Children, Politics and Communication: Participation at the margins.
-Bristol: Polity Press, pp. 89–106.
+Crawley, H. (2009) ‘Between a rock and a hard place: Negotiating age and identity in the UK asylum system’, in Thomas, N. (ed), Children, Politics and Communication: Participation at the margins, Bristol: Polity Press.